bainbridge/health_share/README.md

 Why it's personal
 -
-My perspectives are heavily informed by my experiences with major depressive disorder, migraines, and a nebulous chronic pain disorder.
+My perspectives are heavily informed by my experiences with major depressive disorder, migraines, & a nebulous pain disorder.
 I'll write about these experiences too!